scrapy/scrapy/docs/faq.rst

 Scrapy runs in Python 2.5, 2.6 and 2.7.
 But it's recommended you use Python 2.6 or above, since the Python 2.5 standard library has a few bugs in their URL handling libraries.
 Some of these Python 2.5 bugs not only affect Scrapy but any user code, such as spiders.
-You can see a list of `Python 2.5 bugs that affect Scrapy`_ in the issue tracker.

-.. _Python 2.5 bugs that affect Scrapy: http://dev.scrapy.org/query?status=accepted&status=assigned&status=new&status=reopened&order=priority&keywords=~py25-bug

 Does Scrapy work with Python 3.0?
 ---------------------------------